 Experienced Family Law Lawyers in DuPage County

-The Davi Law Group provides family law services to individuals dealing with child custody issues in a legal separation, divorce or dissolution of a civil union.
-We are particularly concerned with the health, care and overall well-being of children who endure familial upheaval.
+The Davi Law Group provides family law services to individuals dealing with issues related to the allocation of parental responsibilities (formerly known as child custody) in a legal separation, divorce or dissolution of a civil union.
+We are particularly concerned with the health, care, and overall well-being of children who endure familial upheaval.
 When a marriage or union fractures, the children are often impacted the most.

 Under the Illinois Marriage and Dissolution of Marriage Act, the best interests of the child are determined by examining several factors, such as:

-- The wishes of children and their parents;
+- The wishes of children and the parents;

 - The possible impact of changes in residence;

-- The physical and mental state of all parties;
+- The physical and mental health of all parties;

-- Any actual or perceived violence or threats of violence;
+- Any actual or perceived domestic violence or threats of violence;

-- The direct or indirect presence of abuse;
+- The direct or indirect presence of domestic abuse;

-- Each parent’s commitment to foster the child’s bond with the other parent;
+- Each parent’s commitment to foster the child’s relationship with the other parent;

-- Whether a parent is a registered sex offender;
+- Whether either parent is a registered sex offender; and

 Even after a divorce is final, a post-decree modification can be sought in the event of the serious endangerment of a child within the first two years or when such a modification would be in the child's best interests after the two year period.
-We encourage our clients to continually review the custody arrangement and make updates to protect the best interests of all children involved.
+We encourage our clients to continually review their parenting plan and make updates to protect the best interests of all children involved.

 Understanding Sole and Joint Custody of Children in Chicago, Illinois